California intrastate ELD facts, exemptions and help (oh my)

 What is the California intrastate ELD mandate?

-Why is California making this change?
+Why has California made this change?

 California is the last state to adopt an ELD mandate for its intrastate commercial drivers.